IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/example-skeletontables.md

 ***Examples of Skeletons***

-A **skeleton table** is a specially formattedÂ **ASCII** text file that contains the metadata or information about the data set.
+A **skeleton table** is a specially formatted **ASCII** text file that contains the metadata or information about the data set.
 The format of the file allows simultaneous viewing and editing of the metadata.

-A **Skeleton CDF** is a file with exactly the same contents as the skeleton table, but its format is **binary** .
+A **Skeleton CDF** is a file with exactly the same contents as the skeleton table, but its format is **binary**.

 If you have a **skeleton table** you can create a **Skeleton CDF** using the CDF toolkit routine, skeletoncdf.